mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

   If an error message appears in the Max console, either the RAVE models folder or the `.dll` files (Windows) are misplaced.

-- Before opening the `RAVE_params_explorer.maxproj` file, launch Max, go to `Audio Status`, and select the desired input and output devices.
+- Before opening `RAVE_params_explorer.maxproj`, launch Max, go to `Audio Status`, and select the desired input and output devices.
 This ensures the proper loading of the patch and prevents any issues related to audio settings.

   **FOR WINDOWS USERS**:
   Since the device loads four instances of the models inside two `mcs.nn~` objects, it is recommended to set the audio driver to `ad_mme`, the `Thread Priority` to **Highest**, and `Latency (ms)` to **250**.